rfzeg/apriltag_robot_pose/README.md

 To check that the parameters defined in the tag\_sizes.yaml file were loaded into the param server type:
 `$ rosparam get /apriltag_detector/tag_descriptions`

-To look at the numeric values of a transform between the world frame and any specific AR marker tag:
+To look at the numeric values of a transform between the map frame and any specific AR marker tag:
-`$ rosrun tf tf_echo world tag_0`
+`$ rosrun tf tf_echo map tag_0`
+or visualize the complete tf tree using RQT:
+`$ rosrun rqt_tf_tree rqt_tf_tree`

 ## Troubleshooting
 + Gazebo is crashing as it is starting up: Usually, it is enough to run it again (probably several times).